Thalhammer/jwt-cpp/README.md

 ## Overview

-Since 0.5.0-dev, there is no hard dependency on a JSON library; instead there's a generic `jwt::basic_claim` which is templated around the types required.
-It requires the "value type", object, array, string, number, integer, and boolean types and a traits type.
+Since 0.5.0-dev, there is no hard dependency on a JSON library; instead there's a generic `jwt::basic_claim` which is templated around the types required.It requires a traits type, which defines types for a value, object, array, string, number, integer and boolean, as well as methods to translate between them.

 ```cpp
 jwt::basic_claim<my_favorite_json_library_traits> claim(json::object({{"json", true},{"example", 0}}));